Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization

 Table~\ref{tab: contingency_constraint} reports, for each graph size, the percentage of runs falling into each possible combination of constraint satisfaction outcomes for the two methods.

 If both approaches were effectively equivalent, the fraction of runs in which only one of them satisfies the constraint would be close to zero.
 The results clearly deviate from this scenario.
-In all tested graph sizes, the percentage of runs in which the PCE satisfies the constraint while the Iterative-$\alpha$ PCE does not is $0\%$.
-Conversely, when the Iterative-$\alpha$ PCE satisfies the constraint, PCE does it only in a fraction of the runs, ranging from $53\%$ for $n=6$ down to $22\%$ for $n=25$.
-Notably, the proportion of executions in which the Iterative-$\alpha$ PCE succeeds while the PCE fails increases systematically with the graph size, reaching $78\%$ for $n=25$.
+In all tested graph sizes, the percentage of runs in which the PCE satisfies the constraint while PB-PCE does not is $0\%$.
+Conversely, when PB-PCE satisfies the constraint, PCE does it only in a fraction of the runs, ranging from $53\%$ for $n=6$ down to $22\%$ for $n=25$.
+Notably, the proportion of executions in which PB-PCE succeeds while the PCE fails increases systematically with the graph size, reaching $78\%$ for $n=25$.